zachvalenta/notes-sw/za/work.md

 * generalists https://news.ycombinator.com/item?id=18813455 https://angel.co/blog/what-skeptics-get-wrong-about-full-stack-engineers-and-why-we-need-them https://news.ycombinator.com/item?id=24634939 `operations.md`
 * enterprise https://www.technologyreview.com/2021/01/30/1017086/cdc-44-million-vaccine-data-vams-problems/
 > Unlike engineers, engineering managers have no natural source of power.
 In previous lives many of them ran the machines themselves, but there came a time when they've traded their role as craftsmen for the management track...they can no longer fix the machines.
 Their power has to come from elsewhere. https://www.spakhm.com/p/parallel-tracks
+> If you say something too negative in an interview, they might take notice.
+If you go with a couple of white lies to smooth over a bad job or project, nobody will think twice.
+Most of the time nobody is paying attention, so don't give them a reason to. https://news.ycombinator.com/item?id=43747226
 > I try to seriously think about whether it’s something I want to do, or something I want to have done. https://news.ycombinator.com/item?id=24871093

 FIRMS